Starting price: £749

 IP rating: n/a

 But while U.K. shoppers can find the Xiaomi Mi 11, U.S users won’t be able to.
-And when it comes to cameras, the Mi 11 starts to stumble.
+And when it comes to cameras, the Mi 11 starts to stumble a bit.

 Xiaomi Mi 11 review: Price and availability